Icon Cancer Centre, previously known as Central Comprehensive Cancer Centre, is proud to be part of the Icon Group.

 Icon may provide information about a patient’s condition to their parent, child, other relatives or guardians, where the patient is incapable of giving consent or cannot communicate the consent.
 Icon will disclose Personal Information where it is satisfied that the disclosure is necessary to provide care or treatment to the patient or for compassionate reasons, unless the patient tells Icon that they do not wish Icon to disclose their Personal Information to any such person.
 Where a patient does not have capacity, Icon will disclose information about the patient’s health to a person exercising that patient’s power of attorney under an enduring power of attorney or advance care directive.

 f) Off-shore facilities or entities

-Icon may share Personal Information to entities at other Icon Group facilities or other third parties located outside of Singapore.
+Icon may share Personal Information to entities at other Icon Group facilities or other third parties located outside of Hong Kong.
 This may include transfer of Personal Information to Australia for medical or administrative review or support or related activities.

 g) Expanded Communications

 We may use your Personal Information in order to provide you with educational, clinical trials, resources, events and/or activities that we consider may be relevant or of interest to you.
 We do not sell your Personal Information to any marketing or other third party.

 h) Other common uses and disclosures

 Icon may also use and disclose Personal Information in an identified format:

 - for health funds, or other such organisations to verify treatment provided and the financial level of cover;